 In addition to academic advising, departments often organize social events for students to build connections.
-Some departments also hire their own tutors to provide additional help for anyone who needs it.
+Some departments also hire their own tutors to provide additional help.
 Get in touch with your professors and the department Council of Majors (COM) to stay informed about these opportunities.
 Some departments also have academic honor societies that may help you find students to study with or serve as informal tutors.